wlmr/papr/notes.md

 [x] make the issuance procedure take a Bn instead of bytes message [x] implement ecdsa
-[x] make sure the signature of pub_id is checkable by y_sign [ ] make ecdsa use hash that can hash any object
+[x] make sure the signature of pub_id is checkable by y_sign [x] make ecdsa use hash that can hash any object
-[ ] make parent_list that all others inherit from
+[x] make parent_list that all others inherit from
 [ ] fix testfiles
 [ ] investigate if to remove z from return values of blind_show.
     It is only there for eq_id.
-Not even sure it is supposed to use that z tho [ ] continue with gRPC tomorrow and get it in to user [ ] Data distrubution: Save custodian_list in relation to user (alternativly save parameters needed to recreate) [ ] Data distrubution: Save issuer random value in relation on user (can be disgarded later if custodian_list is saved) [ ] Make sure issuer knows who it recieves revoke responses from
+Not even sure it is supposed to use that z tho [ ] Data distrubution: Save custodian_list in relation to user (alternativly save parameters needed to recreate) [ ] Data distrubution: Save issuer random value in relation on user (can be disgarded later if custodian_list is saved) [ ] Make sure issuer knows who it recieves revoke responses from